eosnetworkfoundation/grant-framework/applications/Noah_6 models.md

 ### Current status, goals, and support

 **Current status**
-- **Noah Swap has been launched, and the contract has passed Certik audit and is open source.
-The product has functions such as Swap, liquidity provision, market data viewing, statistics tracking available;**
+- Noah Swap has been launched, and the contract has passed Certik audit and is open source.
+The product has functions such as Swap, liquidity provision, market data viewing, statistics tracking available;
-- **Noah TVL around $1 million, and the average daily transaction volume is $50,000, ranking first in EOS EVM；**
+- Noah TVL around $1 million, and the average daily transaction volume is $50,000, ranking first in EOS EVM；**
-- **The Chinese and English telegram community has 4,000  members, 1,000 daily active users, and 35+ other cooperative communities, effectively covering 10,000 users; Twitter has 5,000 followers; Noah community is the most active community of EOS EVM.**
+- The Chinese and English telegram community has 4,000  members, 1,000 daily active users, and 35+ other cooperative communities, effectively covering 10,000 users; Twitter has 5,000 followers; Noah community is the most active community of EOS EVM.
-- **Noah tokens have been launched in the form of the first round of airdrops, with a total of 274,295.5 Noah tokens airdropped to 3024 accounts in the community through interactive tasks and community tasks, without any private sales.**
+- Noah tokens have been launched in the form of the first round of airdrops, with a total of 274,295.5 Noah tokens airdropped to 3024 accounts in the community through interactive tasks and community tasks, without any private sales.

 **2nd Stage development plan**
-- **Product development: Noah is preparing to develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, esNoah unlocking, bribery, equity bonus and data statistics;**
+- Product development: Noah is preparing to develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, esNoah unlocking, bribery, equity bonus and data statistics;
-- **Marketing promotion: In-depth cooperation with many well-known media, 100+ KOL volunteers, and 50+ communities**
+- Marketing promotion: In-depth cooperation with many well-known media, 100+ KOL volunteers, and 50+ communities

 **2nd Stage goal**
-- **Product modules: Multiple modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
-Liquidity mining can also obtain different levels of rewards according to the user's pledge situation, bringing a new reward method for liquidity providers; NOAH equity proof can obtain more rewards in the pledge pool, and will destroy more NOAH, making NOAH more valuable; liquidity incentive allocation voting, which is a combination of Noah tokens and mining incentive governance; esNOAH unlocking, a current innovative unlocking and release method, can make Noah Swap lockup , transaction volume, token price, user activity, etc. continue to rise, entering the positive cycle of DeFi; the bribery function will attract more projects to establish liquidity in Swap, and at the same time bring more gameplay and benefits to users; equity bonus includes liquidity The addition of market-making rewards, staking rewards, voting governance benefits, handling fee rewards, and bribery rewards has further enriched Noah's DeFi gameplay.**
+- Product modules: Multiple modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
+Liquidity mining can also obtain different levels of rewards according to the user's pledge situation, bringing a new reward method for liquidity providers; NOAH equity proof can obtain more rewards in the pledge pool, and will destroy more NOAH, making NOAH more valuable; liquidity incentive allocation voting, which is a combination of Noah tokens and mining incentive governance; esNOAH unlocking, a current innovative unlocking and release method, can make Noah Swap lockup , transaction volume, token price, user activity, etc. continue to rise, entering the positive cycle of DeFi; the bribery function will attract more projects to establish liquidity in Swap, and at the same time bring more gameplay and benefits to users; equity bonus includes liquidity The addition of market-making rewards, staking rewards, voting governance benefits, handling fee rewards, and bribery rewards has further enriched Noah's DeFi gameplay.
-- **Marketing: Noah main community attracts 10,000 people, and the daily online users breaks 2,000; the in-depth cooperation community reaches 50+, effectively covering 20,000 users; the number of Twitter followers pass 10,000.**
+- Marketing: Noah main community attracts 10,000 people, and the daily online users breaks 2,000; the in-depth cooperation community reaches 50+, effectively covering 20,000 users; the number of Twitter followers pass 10,000.

 **Support needed**
-- **Liquidity: including EOS, USDT, ETH, BNB, BTC, well-known meme coins and other valuable assets；**
+- Liquidity: including EOS, USDT, ETH, BNB, BTC, well-known meme coins and other valuable assets;
-- **Relationship network: assist Noah to carry out in-depth cooperation with well-known investment institutions, top 10 exchanges, well-known communities, etc.；**
+- Relationship network: assist Noah to carry out in-depth cooperation with well-known investment institutions, top 10 exchanges, well-known communities, etc.;
-- **Media resources: Utilize the ENF media and community resources to support Noah in a full range of media coverage and community resources, providing a comprehensive media exposure for Noah。**
+- Media resources: Utilize the ENF media and community resources to support Noah in a full range of media coverage and community resources, providing a comprehensive media exposure for Noah.

 ## Project Overview
 Noah Swap is currently launched on the EVM main network.
 We will develop 6 new modules, including liquidity mining, NOAH proof of equity, liquidity incentive distribution voting, esNOAH unlocking, bribery, equity bonus and data statistics, etc. These two modules will jointly create a brand new Noah Finance, bringing better services to users and a richer ecology for EOS EVM.
-- **Liquidity Mining: Provide liquidity for Swap to obtain liquidity incentives, make up for impermanent losses caused by transactions and obtain more profits.
-According to the user's pledge situation, different levels of rewards can also be obtained, bringing a new reward method for liquidity providers. **
+- Liquidity Mining: Provide liquidity for Swap to obtain liquidity incentives, make up for impermanent losses caused by transactions and obtain more profits.
+According to the user's pledge situation, different levels of rewards can also be obtained, bringing a new reward method for liquidity providers.
-- **NOAH Proof of Equity: Depending on how the user pledges NOAH, different degrees of equity can be obtained. **
+- NOAH Proof of Equity: Depending on how the user pledges NOAH, different degrees of equity can be obtained.
-- **Liquidity Incentive Allocation Voting: Voting users with NOAH pledge rights can obtain part of the handling fee of the liquidity pool. **
+- Liquidity Incentive Allocation Voting: Voting users with NOAH pledge rights can obtain part of the handling fee of the liquidity pool.
-- **esNOAH Unlocking: An innovative DeFi gameplay.
-Through the combination of multiple rules, different linear unlocking can be obtained, which can make Noah Swap's lockup volume, transaction volume, token price, user activity, etc. continue to increase, Enter the positive cycle of DeFi. **
+- esNOAH Unlocking: An innovative DeFi gameplay.
+Through the combination of multiple rules, different linear unlocking can be obtained, which can make Noah Swap's lockup volume, transaction volume, token price, user activity, etc. continue to increase, Enter the positive cycle of DeFi.
-- **Bribe: The bribe function will attract more projects to build liquidity in Swap, and at the same time bring more gameplay and benefits to users. **
+- Bribe: The bribe function will attract more projects to build liquidity in Swap, and at the same time bring more gameplay and benefits to users.
-- **Stake bonus: In NOAH Finance, users who pledge governance tokens can get more bonus bonus. **
+- Stake bonus: In NOAH Finance, users who pledge governance tokens can get more bonus bonus.

 ### Overview